linusbobcat/create-elementary-os-installer/README.md

 ## Translators welcome

-If you want to help with translate this to your own language, read [this page](https://github.com/linusbobcat/create-elementary-os-installer/wiki/Translations).
+If you want to help with translate this to your own language, read [this page](https://github.com/linusbobcat/create-elementary-os-installer/wiki/Translations). **You do not require OS X in order to contribute!**

 ## Credits: